What Is The Function Of A Glycolipid

 Definition and Structure

 Glycolipids are lipids with one or more covalently bonded carbohydrates.
-The carbohydrate component is typically a mono- or oligosaccharide.
+Still, the carbohydrate component is typically a mono- or oligosaccharide.
 The lipid component is usually a ceramide, a fatty acid linked to a sphingosine base.
 This combination creates an amphipathic molecule with a hydrophobic lipid tail and a hydrophilic carbohydrate head.

 The basic structure of a glycolipid includes: